Branding & Strategy

 Step 8 — Measure, Review, and Evolve Your Brand Strategy

 Finally, a brand strategy is not a one-time document.
-It must evolve as your business grows, your market shifts, and your audience changes.
+It has to evolve as your business grows, your market shifts, and your audience changes.

 Set up quarterly brand reviews.
-During each review, measure four key things.
+During each one, measure four things.
 First, track brand awareness through customer surveys and search volume data.
 Second, monitor your share of voice using social listening tools.
 Third, review your Net Promoter Score and customer satisfaction ratings.
 Fourth, audit brand consistency across all channels.

-Use these insights to make deliberate updates to your brand strategy over time.
+Use those insights to make deliberate updates to your brand strategy over time.
 The most successful brands — from Apple to Tanishq to Zepto — revisit their strategy every year.
-That discipline is what keeps them relevant and growing.
+That discipline is exactly what keeps them relevant and growing.

 Brand Strategy Mistakes That Stall Business Growth